 Center for Peace and Commerce, University of San Diego

 Created by the Founders of the Business Model Canvas, you can create an account to access free PDFs (recommended), or purchase their project based software to be able to make tweaks and see real-time projection changes ($299 or a free 30-day trial).

 Inspired by the Business Model Canvas, the Social Business Canvas Model is an excellent tool for designing a model for your social enterprise.

 IDEO on Human Centered Design

 While the Fowler GSIC recommends an 8-minute pitch deliverable in this round to better prepare teams for the Finals, each University has flexibility of the pitch design/length for their Campus Finals.
 Whether you’re crafting a 5 or 10-minute presentation, you’ll find this selection of tools and resources helpful to perfect your pitch and tell a compelling story.

-The top two teams from each participating institution will convene for this year’s hybrid Global Finals the week of June 7.* All teams will pitch virtually in a preliminary round of pitches over designated Pitch Days.
-Following the first series of Pitch Days, judges will shortlist the top teams for a final pitching round on June 11th.
+The top two teams from each participating institution will convene for this year’s hybrid Global Finals in June in Minneapolis, Minnesota, USA.
+All teams will pitch in a preliminary round of pitches over designated Pitch Days.
+Following the first series of Pitch Days, judges will shortlist the top teams to pitch again on Saturday, June 17.
 Additional details on the venture showcase will be provided in the Global Finals Guide in the spring.